mafintosh/tar-stream/README.md

 tar-stream exposes two streams, [pack](https://github.com/mafintosh/tar-stream#packing) which creates tarballs and [extract](https://github.com/mafintosh/tar-stream#extracting) which extracts tarballs.
 To [modify an existing tarball](https://github.com/mafintosh/tar-stream#modifying-existing-tarballs) use both.

+## Related

+If you want to pack/unpack directories on the file system check out [tar-fs](https://github.com/mafintosh/tar-fs) with provides file system bindings to this module

 ## Packing

 To create a pack stream use `tar.pack()` and call `pack.entry(header, [callback])` to add tar entries.